Sarah Everard murder: Killer gets whole life sentence | DW | 30.09.2021

 A whole life order is relatively rare in the United Kingdom, where life sentences may end after 25 years if the offender is deemed to no longer present a danger to society.

 The abduction took place on a well-lit main road in London.
-Prosecutors have that that Everard was a stranger to the culprit, and was seemingly plucked off the street at random.
+Prosecutors said Everard was a stranger to the culprit and was seemingly plucked off the street at random.

 He then took her to a more remote location outside of London in a vehicle investigators believe was rented specifically to carry out the crime.
 Couzens then sexually assaulted Everard and strangled her before setting fire to her body near an area where he and his wife had recently bought land.